qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 - Most users use few common features of a software.
 - Most complexity (and bugs) come from very few features requirements.
 - Most time of CPU is spent executing few hot code.
-- Most data access targets few core data (cache require this to be effective).
+- Most data access targets few hot data (cache require this to be effective).
 - Most branches are biased to one in execution (branch prediction require this to be effective).
-- Most developers use few languages and frameworks.
+- Most developers use few languages, libraries and frameworks.
+(Matthew effect of ecosystem)
-- Most development efforts are for fixing edge cases.
-Few development efforts are spent on main case handling.
+- Most code and development efforts are for fixing edge cases.
+Few code and development efforts are spent on main case handling. [^progress_misconception]
-- Most bugs that user see are caused by few easy-to-trigger bugs.
+- Most bugs that users see are caused by few easy-to-trigger bugs.

+[^progress_misconception]: For beginners, a common misconception is that "if the software shows things on screen, then it's 90% done".
+In reality, a proof-of-concept is often just 20% done.
+There are so many corner cases in real usage.
+Not handing one corner case is bug.
+Most code are used for handling corner cases, not common cases.
+Although each specific corner case triggering probability is small, triggering any of the many corner cases is high-probability.

 Many optimizations are based on **assuming the high-probability case happens**:

 - Branch prediction assumes that it will execute the high-probability branch.
 If it predicts wrongly, speculative execution rolls back.
 - Cache assumes that it will access hot data.
 If it accesses outside of hot data, cache is not hit.
 - Optimistic concurrency control assumes there will be no concurrency conflict.
 If there do is a conflict, it rolls back and retries.
+It requires fewer waiting and communication than pessimistic concurrency control (locking), unless there are many contentions.

 ## Corresponding GoF design patterns